hazelcast/hazelcast-reference-manual/src/JCache-Eviction.md

 ###### Configuration

-Custom eviction policy comparator is able to be specified through eviction configuration by giving full class name of the `EvictionPolicyComparator` (`CacheEvictionPolicyComparator` for JCache and its near-cache) implementation or by specifying its instance itself.
+Custom eviction policy comparator can be specified through the eviction configuration by giving the full class name of the `EvictionPolicyComparator` (`CacheEvictionPolicyComparator` for JCache and its near cache) implementation or by specifying its instance itself.

 **Programmatic:**

-Full class name of the custom `EvictionPolicyComparator` (`CacheEvictionPolicyComparator` for JCache and its near-cache) implementation can be specified through `EvictionConfig`.
-This approach is useful when eviction configuration is specified at client side and the custom `EvictionPolicyComparator` implementation class itself is not exist at client but at server.
+You can specify the full class name of custom `EvictionPolicyComparator` (`CacheEvictionPolicyComparator` for JCache and its near cache) implementation through `EvictionConfig`.
+This approach is useful when eviction configuration is specified at the client side and custom `EvictionPolicyComparator` implementation class itself does not exist at the client but at server side.

 ```java
 CacheConfig cacheConfig = new CacheConfig();